 SearchOrderConfig registry value to

-0 means Windows will be instructed to “Never install driver software from Windows Update”.
+0 means Windows will be instructed to “Never install driver software from Windows Update” during new hardware installation.

 Deny Write Access to Realtek Folder by SYSTEM

 wushowhide.diagcab method, here is another permanent method to avoid Realtek drivers from being auto-updated.
 This, of course, applies only if you have a Realtek network adapter.

-- First, rollback the Realtek drivers via Device Managers as instructed earlier in the article.
+- First, roll back the Realtek drivers via Device Managers, as instructed earlier in the article.

 - After restarting Windows, open the folder C:\Program Files\Realtek

-- Right click the Realtek folder, and click Properties.
+- Right-click the Realtek folder, and click Properties.

 - Go to the Security tab, and click Advanced